Current Lab Members

 The brain and its behavioural outputs have always interested Sidhesh, leading him towards a Neuroscience degree.
 Having taken a few undergraduate courses in animal psychology, Sidhesh continued to show his interest in the field.

-From September 2016 to August 2017, and under Noelle's co-supervision, he is conducting two Independent Studies in our lab, assisting Amanda with the video scoring of object manipulative behavioral patterns in long-tailed macaques, with a focus on manual coordination and handedness.
+From September 2016 to August 2017, and under Noelle's co-supervision, he is conducting two Independent Studies in our lab, assisting Amanda with the video scoring of object manipulative behavioral patterns in long-tailed macaques, with a focus on manual coordination and object selectivity.

 Past Lab Members